 When you have created an autoinstallation file, you can upload and manage it in the Uyuni Web UI.
 The Web UI also provides tools to help you edit and maintain your autoinstallation files.

 If you have created autoinstallation distributions using the Uyuni Web UI, you must manage them in the Web UI.
-If you make changes at the command prompt, the profiles will not synchronize correctly, and the Web UI will show incorrect values.
+If you make changes at the command prompt, the profiles do not synchronize correctly, and the Web UI shows incorrect values.